 After the fatal drug overdose of a friend, Minor Threat leader Ian McKaye wrote the anti-drug anthem "Straight Edge", which spawned the well-known Straight Edge movement, which was not only anti-drug, but also anti-promiscuity, anti-alcohol, and sometimes, anti-meat.
 That was not what Ian had in mind when he wrote the song.

-Singer/songwriter E, leader of the band Eels, wrote Electro-Shock Blues, arguably the band's best album, after the death of his mother from cancer and his sister's subsequent suicide.
-The album included poetry that his sister had written while in a mental hospital and included songs with titles like "Going to Your Funeral" and "Cancer for the Cure".
-The last track, however, was an upbeat number about learning to move on with life.
+Singer/songwriter E, leader of the band Eels, wrote hit album Electro-Shock Blues after the death of his mother from cancer and his sister's subsequent suicide.
+The first track contained poetry that his sister had written while in a mental hospital and included songs with titles like "Going to Your Funeral, Part 1" and "Cancer for the Cure".
+However, the album does end on a happy note, "P.S.
+You Rock My World", which closes with the line "Maybe it's time to move on".

 The shocking death of his five-year-old son led Eric Clapton to retire from music for a while, then return with a very different sound to his repertoire.
 In particular, the song "Tears in Heaven" was written about his son.